History of underwater diving

 An alternative approach was the development of the "single atmosphere" or armoured suit, which isolates the diver from the pressure at depth, at the cost of great mechanical complexity and limited dexterity.
 The technology first became practicable in the middle 20th century.
 Isolation of the diver from the environment was taken further by the development of remotely operated underwater vehicles in the late 20th century, where the operator controls the ROV from the surface, and autonomous underwater vehicles, which dispense with an operator altogether.
 All of these modes are still in use and each has a range of applications where it has advantages over the others, though diving bells have largely been relegated to a means of transport for surface-supplied divers.
 In some cases, combinations are particularly effective, such as the simultaneous use of surface orientated or saturation surface-supplied diving equipment and work or observation class remotely operated vehicles.

 Although the pathophysiology of decompression sickness is not yet fully understood, decompression practice has reached a stage where the risk is fairly low, and most incidences are successfully treated by therapeutic recompression and hyperbaric oxygen therapy.
 Mixed breathing gases are routinely used to reduce the effects of the hyperbaric environment on ambient pressure divers.

+The history of underwater diving can also be understood as a history of changing forms of access to the underwater environment.
+Technological developments progressively extended human capabilities from brief direct immersion to prolonged, autonomous and remotely mediated forms of underwater exploration.
+This perspective forms part of the concept of "Sub-Oceanic History", proposed by Michael W. Jung, which examines the historical relationship between access, knowledge production and control in the exploration and use of the ocean interior.